gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-13 20:49:26] - **Phase 1 Complete:** Finished implementation of BTC correlation caching.
 The feature is stable and all related tests are passing.

 [2025-08-13 20:55:24] - **Phase 2 Complete:** Successfully created and tested the new `SentimentApiClient`.

+[2025-08-13 21:14:18] - **Phase 3 Complete:** Successfully integrated the `SentimentApiClient` into the `MarketDataService`.
+The Fear & Greed Index is now fetched and included in the final `MarketDataSet`.
+All 242 unit and integration tests passed, confirming the stability and correctness of the new feature.